-- The death of Bambi's mother is perhaps the most iconic tear-jerker scene in Western Animation (even moreso than the infamous Futurama episode "Jurassic Bark", where Fry tries to revive his dead dog, Seymour).
+- The death of Bambi's mother is perhaps the most iconic tear-jerker scene in Western Animation.
 It traumatized a lot of children and jokes about the scene are often met with cries of "Dude, Not Funny!".
 Steven Spielberg even recalled in his childhood waking up in the middle of the night and going to his parents' room to check if they were both still alive.

 - Besides the death of Bambi's mother, there's also the scene where some pheasants try to hide from Man in the grass.
-One of them, despite the others' worried warnings, lets panic get the best of her and flies off sobbing hysterically that "[she] can't take it any longer."
+One of them, despite the others' worried warnings, lets panic get the best of her and flies off sobbing hysterically that she "can't stand it any longer."
 All the others can do is sadly watch her get shot and fall from the sky, dead.
 Made worse if you know that this is how you hunt pheasants; slooooooowly walk around where you think they are until they panic and fly for it.